pliugithub/MachineLearning/sequence.md

     * Homework (Due on Mar 21, 23:59 PM ET, MONDAY after the spring break!
 Solution will be released on March 22, 0:01AM for you to prepare for the exam.)
         * Lab: [Nonlinear least squares material modeling](./unit07_optim/lab_nlls_partial.ipynb)
         * Problems: [[pdf]](./unit07_optim/prob/prob_optim.pdf)

-* Midterm Exam
-    * :bell::bell::bell: Midterm exam on Mar 22 @6PM.
-        * Closebook exam, no electronic aids allowed.
-        * Two pages of cheat sheets allowed, you can write on both sides.
-        * Unless you have been approved by NYU, you have to take the exam in-person.

 * [Unit 8:  Support vector machines](./unit08_svm/readme.md)
     * Lecture:  SVM [[pdf]](./lectures/Lect08_SVM.pdf)